Why Choose WordPress for your Business Website

 Want to know more?
 Here are some bonus fun facts about WordPress:

 - WordPress has its own Bill Of Rights which include 4 freedoms.
-Freedom one states that a program may be run with any purpose, freedom two states that a client may change his/hers work that he/she wants to be fixed, freedom three allows the client to redistribute, and freedom four allows clients to share modified versions of their copies with others. https://wordpress.org/about/
+Freedom one states that a program may be run with any purpose, freedom two states that a client may change their work that they want to be fixed, freedom three allows the client to redistribute, and freedom four allows clients to share modified versions of their copies with others.

 - WordPress is open source.
 That means that is freely available and traded.
 There are no shareholders or CEO.
 Automattic, the company behind WordPress.com says their goal is to “common goal is to democratize publishing so that anyone with a story can tell it, regardless of income, gender, politics, language, or where they live in the world”.